Top 10 things to do in Bahamas

 Castaway Cay, Bahamas

-Castaway Cay is a stunning private island in the Bahamas which likewise serves as the main port for Disney Cruise Ships.
+Castaway Cay is a stunning private island in the Bahamas that likewise serves as the main port for Disney Cruise Ships.
 Castaway Cay is much the same as some other Disney amusement park which gives numerous facilities to the guests.
-You can enjoy riding a bicycle, snorkeling, volleyball, parasailing and many other activities with your family.
+You can enjoy riding a bicycle, snorkeling, volleyball, parasailing, and many other activities with your family.
 There are likewise three tremendous beaches in Castaway Cay.
-One beach is for Cabana guests, one for the families and the third beach is known as Serenity Bay is exclusively for adults.
+One beach is for Cabana guests, one for families, and the third beach known as Serenity Bay is exclusively for adults.
 There are also many restaurants and bars to facilitate visitors.

 Little Stirrup Cay